 You can reach the museum by taking the JR Sanin Main Line, a plane, or a bus and then walking.

 This museum can be reached via Hagi-Iwami Airport from Tokyo, or by express bus.

 The museum is a 10-minute walk from Nima Station.
 The huge glass pyramids towering over the small town are impossible to miss.

 You will hear the fine white sand squeakily “sing,” a phenomenon found in only a few other places in Japan.
 In the meseum, an hourglass that measures the duration of a year, sand sculptures, and sand from around the world and Japan are on display.

 The centerpiece, set in the glass pyramids, is the largest sand-timer in the world.

-Every December 31 at midnight, this huge hourglass-shaped timer is turned to start the new year.
-One ton of fine sand begins to trickle through an aperture less than a millimeter wide, with a full year passing before the contents of the top chamber flow into the lower one.
+Every December 31 at 11:55 p.m., this huge hourglass-shaped timer is turned half a turn to start the new year.
+One ton of fine sand begins to trickle through an aperture less than a millimeter wide, with a full year passing before the contents flow into the bottom.

 Workshops focusing on glass